 This crock pot spaghetti is homemade beef meatballs that are simmered in tomato sauce, then tossed with spaghetti to make an easy and hearty meal.
 A slow cooker comfort food classic that’s always a hit with both kids and adults!

 There’s nothing better than a big plate of spaghetti and meatballs.
 My favorite way to prepare this dish is with this crock pot spaghetti recipe.
 The meatballs come out super tender from simmering all day, and the sauce is loaded with flavor.
+If you’re looking for more great ways to prepare a family friendly pasta dish, be sure to try my chicken broccoli Alfredo!

 How do you make crock pot spaghetti?